 - Compiling DFHack

 - How to get the code

 - Contributing to DFHack

-- Build settings
+- Build types

 - Linux

 - Mac OS X

 - Windows

 - Building the documentation

-- Misc.
-Notes

-How to get the code
+4.2.1 How to get the code

 DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the GitHub repository using Git.
 How to get Git is described under the instructions for each platform.